Aquamarine (film): Plot

-Aquamarine and Raymond bond at a local dance but she is forced to leave since her legs turn into a tail at sunset.
-Before departing, she kisses him and asks him to meet her on the pier in the morning.
-Cecilia follows the girls to the water tower where Aquamarine is staying, and discovers her secret.
-She unhooks the ladder to prevent Aquamarine from leaving, and calls the news so she can expose her on national television.
-The town's mysterious handyman helps Aquamarine escape, and she grants him a wish.
-Cecilia's father furiously confiscates her car as punishment for embarrassing the family on national television.
+Aquamarine and Raymond bond at a local dance.
+She hastily leaves before her tail can reappear, but first kisses him and asks him to meet her on the pier in the morning.
+Cecilia follows the girls to the water tower where Aquamarine is staying and discovers her secret.
+She unhooks the ladder to prevent Aquamarine from leaving and calls the news to expose her on national television.
+The town's mysterious handyman, Leonard, helps Aquamarine escape, and she grants him a wish.
+As punishment for publicly humiliating him, Storm confiscates Cecilia's car, the pink Volkswagen convertible.

 The next morning, Aquamarine asks Raymond if he loves her.
-Raymond says he likes her but has not fallen in love with her yet, since they have only been on one date, and that he wants to take his time in getting to know her.
-Aquamarine is heartbroken.
-Cecilia interrupts and pushes her into the ocean, where Aquamarine turns back into a mermaid.
-Raymond is shocked but rushes to get his rescue board to save her, much to Cecilia's dismay.
+Raymond admits that he likes her, but has not fallen in love with her yet, as they have only been on one date and he wants to take his time getting to know her.
+Cecilia angrily approaches and pushes Aquamarine into the ocean, revealing her true form to Raymond.
+He is shocked, but rushes to get his rescue board to save her, much to Cecilia's dismay.

-Aquamarine's father summons a giant storm, dragging Aquamarine back homeward, but Hailey and Claire jump into the ocean to her aid.
-When Aquamarine asks why they risked their own lives to save her, they respond that they love her.
-The power of the girls' friendship finally convinces Aquamarine's father of true love's existence and the storm abates.
-The girls receive their wish, but decide to not use it to keep Hailey from moving away, because her mother worked hard for the job in Australia.
-Instead, they save the wish and say goodbye to Aquamarine, who promises to visit.
-Raymond also asks her to visit him and they kiss.
+Aquamarine's father summons a giant storm to drag her back home, but Hailey and Claire jump into the ocean to her aid.
+When Aquamarine asks why they risked their lives to save her, they respond that they love her.
+The power of the girls' friendship finally convinces Aquamarine's father of true love's existence, and the storm subsides.
+Realizing how hard Hailey's mother has worked for her job, the girls decide to save their wish for something else, and say goodbye to Aquamarine, who promises to visit.
+Raymond also asks her to visit him, and they kiss.
 Back on shore, Raymond thanks the girls for their bravery and for introducing him to Aquamarine.
-Hailey and Claire tell each other they will miss each other and part ways.
+Hailey and Claire tell each other they will miss each other, and part ways.

-In the stage booklet during the end credits, it is revealed that Claire, Raymond, and Aquamarine meet up with Hailey in Australia a year later and explore the Great Barrier Reef together.
+In the stage booklet during the end credits, it is revealed that Claire, Raymond, and Aquamarine reconnect with Hailey in Australia a year later and explore the Great Barrier Reef together.